Opening up Digital Careers

 Impact

-In all, a total of 120 students were split across the two week-long bootcamps, 53% of whom had a high needs score of 7+
+Taking the Speakers for Schools courses in South Yorkshire as our case study here, a total of 120 14yrs+ students were split across the two week-long bootcamps, 53% of whom had a high needs score of 7+

 A total of 2,880 virtual work experience hours were completed, with participation from 35 different schools and colleges including a specialist autism school.
 Students were inspired by a total of 26 industry speakers.